Hong Kong Science and Technology Parks Corporation: Internal structure

-The Board is responsible for formulating overall strategic directions and policies of the Corporation and overseeing management of the business.
+The Board is responsible for formulating overall strategic directions and policies of the corporation and overseeing management of the business.

 The Board consists of 17 Non-Executive Directors.
-Among the 17 Directors, there are 16 Board Members and 1 chairperson who is currently Sunny Chai Ngai Chiu.
-The Chairperson is appointed by the Chief Executive of HKSAR and the Board members are appointed by the Financial Secretary All Board Members do not receive honorarium for their work.
-When a term of service ends, the Board Members may be reappointed.
+Among the 17 Directors are 16 Board Members and 1 chairperson who is currently Sunny Chai Ngai Chiu.
+The chairperson is appointed by the Chief Executive of HKSAR and the board members are appointed by the Financial Secretary.
+All Board Members do not receive honorarium for their work.
+When a term of service ends, the board members may be reappointed.

-The Board performs its role by devising the key strategic plan, monitoring the execution of such plan, approves the ‘annual budget’, ‘corporate key performance indicators’, ‘10-year financial projection’ and major development plans.
+The Board performs its role by devising the key strategic plan, monitoring the execution of such plan, approving the ‘annual budget’, ‘corporate key performance indicators’, ‘10-year financial projection’ and major development plans.
 In particular, the Board safeguards HKSTP from potential risks by making sure effective controls are in practice.

 The Board supervises five standing Committees, namely Business Development and Admission Committee, Finance and Administration Committee, Projects and Facilities Committee, Audit Committee, as well as Senior Staff Administration Committee.
 Investment Committee and two subsidiary companies namely were set up in 2015.

-Investment Committee and two subsidiary companies, namely STP Corporate Venture Limited and STP Asset Holding Limited were set up in 2015.
+Investment Committee and two subsidiary companies, namely STP Corporate Venture Limited and STP Asset Holding Limited, which were set up in 2015.
 The two subsidiary companies are the investment holding companies of the Corporate Venture Fund.
 They are responsible for the administering of the Fund and reporting to the Finance and Administrative Committee regularly.
 The Investment Committee supervises the work of Corporate Venture Fund and approves its investment and divestment decisions.

 Finance

 The Hong Kong Government is the sole shareholder of HKSTP.
 The Financial Secretary may inject equity into the authorized capital of HKSTP by publishing in the Gazette.
 At the same time, HKSTP may issue its share to the Government.

 HKSTP says it will operate according to "prudent commercial principles".
-There plan is for the Hong Kong Government to not need to continually fund the HKSTP.
+Their plan is for the Hong Kong Government to not need to continually fund the HKSTP.

 HKSTP plans to send annual financial reports to the Secretary.
-The Secretary in turn sends a copy of the financial report to the Legislative Council (LegCo).
+The Secretary in turn sends a copy of the financial reports to the Legislative Council (LegCo).

 In March 2018, Paul Chan Mo-po announced HK$40 billion funding for the science park, including HK$20 billion for building in the Lok Ma Chau Loop the first phase of the Hong Kong-Shenzhen Innovation and Technology Park, owned by HKSTP; and HK$10 billion allocated to the park for supporting its tenants and building infrastructure and facilities.

-In October 2018, HKSTP announced the launch of first phase of roll-outs utilising the HK$10 billion funding support provided by the HKSAR Government.
+In October 2018, HKSTP announced the launch of the first phase of roll-outs utilising the HK$10 billion funding support provided by the HKSAR Government.